11. Concatenate

 dtype: int64

 We now have 166 complete values and no split columns.
 This also reorders your columns for you automatically, because concat matches on the column name.
-It defaults to the column order in the dataframe on the left; if you wanted to keep the new_accident_list order, you’d have to swap the order in the concat command.
+It defaults to the column order in the DataFrame on the left; if you wanted to keep the new_accident_list order, you’d have to swap the order in the concat command.

-We could also overwrite our original dataframe with the new data, so we don’t even have to change the dataframe name to re-run the analysis.
+We could also overwrite our original DataFrame with the new data so we don’t even have to change the DataFrame name to re-run the analysis.
 But that can be risky if you don’t keep track of your order of operations and leave good notes for yourself.